 On December 31, 2013, the Company acquired 100% of the shares of Netherlands based Total Specific Solutions (TSS) B.V. ("TSS").
 TSS is one of the largest vertical market software ("VMS") businesses based in the Netherlands, with offerings for the general practitioner, pharmacy, long term care, mental care, property tax and civil affairs markets.
 It also owns several non-VMS businesses, primarily involved in information technology services.
 Total consideration for the transaction was €240 million before adjusting for net tangible asset adjustments and claims under the representations and warranties of the purchase and sale agreement.
 The Company filed a business acquisition report on Form 51-102F4 in respect of the acquisition of TSS on March 6, 2014.
-On December 23, 2014, in accordance with the terms of the purchase and sale agreement for the TSS acquisition, the sellers of TSS along with certain members of TSS' executive management team (collectively, the "minority owners") entered into a members agreement with CSI (the "Members Agreement") pursuant to which the minority owners acquired 33.29% of the voting interests in Constellation Software Netherlands Holdings Cooperatief U.A. (the "Coop").
+On December 23, 2014, in accordance with the terms of the purchase and sale agreement for the TSS acquisition, the sellers of TSS along with certain members of TSS' executive management team (collectively, the "Minority Owners" or the "Joday Group") entered into a members agreement with CSI (the "Members Agreement") pursuant to which the Minority Owners acquired 33.29% of the voting interests in Constellation Software Netherlands Holdings Cooperatief U.A. (the "Coop").
 Proceeds from this transaction in the amount of €39.4 million (US\$48.5 million) were utilized to repay, in part, a term loan facility obtained for the purpose of funding the TSS acquisition.
 In accordance with IFRS, 100% of the financial results for TSS are included in the consolidated financial results of the Company.
-Each of the minority owners may, at any time, exercise a put option to sell all or a portion of their interests in the Coop back to CSI for an amount calculated in accordance with a valuation methodology described within the Members Agreement.
-Accordingly, the Company classified the proceeds from the Members Agreement as a The main valuation driver in such calculation is the maintenance and other recurring revenue of the Coop.
-Upon the exercise of a put option, Constellation would be obligated to redeem up to 33.33% of the minority owners' interests that are subject to the put, no later than 30 business days from the date notice is received (classified as a current liability), and up to 33.33% on each of the first and second anniversaries of the date the first redemption payment is made.
-Commencing at any time after December 31, 2023, CSI may exercise a call option to purchase all of the minority owners' interests in the Coop, for an amount calculated in accordance with a valuation methodology described within the Members Agreement.
-Upon exercise of the call option, the full purchase price will be paid within 30 business days of the notice date, following which the minority owners' membership in the Coop will be terminated.
-There is a valuation premium if the call option is exercised versus the put option.
+Prior to January 5, 2021, each of the Minority Owners had the right, at any time, to exercise a put option to sell all or a portion of their interests in the Coop back to CSI for an amount calculated in accordance with a valuation methodology described within the Members Agreement.
+Accordingly, the Company classified the proceeds from the Members Agreement as a liability.
+The main valuation driver in such calculation is the maintenance and other recurring revenue of the Coop.
+Upon the exercise of a put option, Constellation would have been obligated to redeem up to 33.33% of the Minority Owners' interests that were subject to the put, no later than 30 business days from the date the notice was received (classified as a current liability), and up to 33.33% on each of the first and second anniversaries of the date the first redemption payment was made.
+Commencing at any time after December 31, 2023, CSI was entitled to exercise a call option to purchase all of the Minority Owners' interests in the Coop, for an amount calculated in accordance with a valuation methodology described within the Members Agreement.
+Upon exercise of the call option, the full purchase price would have been paid within 30 business days of the notice date, following which the Minority Owners' membership in the Coop would be terminated.
+There was a valuation premium if the call option was exercised versus the put option.